Mujer contra mujer (album): Background

+Sandra Mihanovich and Marilina Ross—the composer of her breakthrough single "Puerto Pollensa", in 1982.

-Before joining as a pop duo, singers Sandra Mihanovich and Celeste Carballo already had successful solo music careers.
-They began their careers in the early 1980s as part of a new wave of musical acts that performed in a circuit of small bars and pubs centered in Buenos Aires, which also included artists like Horacio Fontova, Alejandro Lerner, La Torre, Rubén Rada and Julia Zenko.
+Before joining as a pop duo, singers Sandra Mihanovich and Celeste Carballo already had successful solo music careers, which began in the early 1980s as part of a new wave of musical acts that performed in a circuit of small bars and pubs centered in Buenos Aires, and also included acts like Horacio Fontova, Alejandro Lerner, La Torre, Rubén Rada and Julia Zenko.
 As the power of the last civic-military dictatorship waned in those years, the city experienced a cultural blomossing in bars, café-concerts and small theaters, driven by a youth-led counterculture.
 Carballo met and became friends with Mihanovich within this scene, and began sharing songs for her to sing at her performances.
 Since 1980, the latter was a house act in Shams, a tea house turned pub in Belgrano that became an iconic venue of the decade.
 Other main venues of this music scene were the bars and nightclubs Latino, La Esquina del Sol, Einstein, Zero Bar, Stud Free Pub, the Parakultural and, since 1985, Cemento.

 In late 1981, Mihanovich released the single "Puerto Pollensa", a song written by singer and actress Marilina Ross, who had recently returned to Argentina after being forced into exile with the onset of the dictatorship in 1976.
-The song became a hit, and was included as the title track of an also successful studio album, released in June 1982.
+The song was a commercial success, and was included as the title track of an also successful self-titled studio album, released in June 1982.
 That year, the outbreak of the Falklands War led the military government to ban music in English on radio stations, which greatly benefited local Spanish-language musicians, including Mihanovich.
-At the end of the year, she became the first woman to perform at the iconic Estadio Obras Sanitarias, known as "the cathedral of national rock".
+In late 1982, she became the first woman to perform at the iconic Obras Sanitarias stadium, known as "the cathedral of national rock".
 Mihanovich's album included a track written by Carballo, "Es la vida que me alcanza", which was a great boost for her career.
 The latter's debut studio album, Me vuelvo cada día más loca, was also released in 1982 and was an immediate success, going gold before hitting the stores.